 - Naukri.com Index : 3

-- Size / Competitiveness: From being an assistant editor to being the acquisition editors, the roles one can play in a publishing house are many.
-The competitiveness is medium.
+- Size / Competitiveness: From being an assistant editor to being the acquisition editor, the roles one can play in a publishing house are many and varied.
+Competition is medium.

 5. Create your own blog and monetize it

 Are you – or do you want to be recognized as – a subject matter expert in a niche area?
-Then blogging could be a great place to start with while you work on your book.
-This is a third way to write articles and earn money in India.
+Then blogging could be a great place to start while you work on your book on the side.
+This is the third way to write articles and earn money in India.

-Say for example, you are working on a book based on the different forms of storytelling in India since ancient times.
-While your blog could talk about adapting storytelling as an important form of communication in various walks of life, you could also consider hosting workshops on storytelling.
+Consider an example where you were working on a book on the different forms of storytelling that are prevalent in India since ancient times.
+Your blog could then talk about adapting storytelling as a form of communication in various walks of life, and you could even consider hosting a workshop on storytelling.

-Such blogs add value to your brand as an author as become a place to display your expertise on the subject and hence helps you create a loyal reader base which can help push book sales as and when you publish.
+Such blogs add value to your brand as an author and become a place to display your expertise on the subject.
+This in turn helps you create a loyal reader base, which could help push book sales as and when you publish.
 Bloggers can earn good money and choose specific markets: they may focus on India, or look at non-Indian markets.

-Also, blogging goes beyond just writing .
-Bloggers need to understand how pages rank on google, how to ensure your blog is in a strong niche so that it will rank and be able to make money.
-It is more like running a small business with writing as one of the operational components.
-In fact many bloggers land up outsourcing the writing bit.
+However, blogging goes beyond writing.
+Bloggers need to understand how pages rank on Google and ensure their blog is in a strong niche so that it ranks high on search engines and is able to generate money.
+It is more like running a small business with writing as one of the operational components than sole writing.
+In fact, many bloggers land up outsourcing the writing bit.

 Brazen Self Plugin: Himalayan Writing Retreat offers a Blogging Workshop with Sumit Bansal which covers all the aspects of how to make money from blogging and creating a passive income through it.
 Sumit Bansal leads the Blogging workshop at the Himalayan Writing Retreat.
-Sumit has been blogging since 2013, and went full-time into it in 2015.
-The first blog that Sumit started was about Excel Spreadsheets.
+Sumit has been blogging since 2013 and started doing it full-time in 2015.
+The first blog that Sumit started was called, “Trumpexcel” and is on Excel Spreadsheets.

 Trumpexcel has become amongst the best Excel blogs in the world and enabled Sumit to quit his full-time job at IBM and live a life of freedom he always wanted.
 Sumit’s fascinating story was covered by Problogger podcast, IndieHacker, Ideamensch, Side Hustle School Podcast, and many other sites and publications.
 In 2018, CEO Magazine featured Trumpexcel as one of the “50 Emerging Startups to Watch in 2018”.